 Con Abortion: How would an abortion affect the relationship?
 We may break up anyway.
 The fact that we did not take up this challenge may weigh heavily on us.

 It is common for men to need time to come to terms with the pregnancy.
 In most cases, they become loving fathers who take on the responsibility of parenting.

 Pro Abortion: I had completely different plans for my life.
 There is so much I had wanted to do… I don’t want to give that up.

-Con Abortion: The best things in life cannot be planned - they just happen: falling in love, a close friendship, or a baby.
+Con Abortion: The best things in life cannot be planned — they just happen: falling in love, a close friendship, or a baby.
 All of these call for spontaneity.
-Also, would I really have to surrender my plans - or could they be realized at a later point in time?
+Also, would I really have to surrender my plans — or could they be realized later?
 How could I arrange things so that a baby would still allow for other activities?

 😰 Argument: Overwhelmed